blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 ## Epoch

-Epoch event is dispatched on epoch switch.
-The event's payload contains information about a current epoch that has just started and a previous epoch that has ended.
+An epoch event is dispatched on an epoch switch.
+An event payload contains information about a current epoch that has just started and a previous epoch that has ended.

 :::tip
 Event payload consist of an object with two fields `previous_epoch` and `current_epoch`.